aws-samples/sample-developer-tutorials/tuts/003-s3-gettingstarted/s3-gettingstarted.md

     "downloaded-sample-file.txt"
 ```

-The command downloads the object and saves it as "downloaded-sample-file.txt" in your current directory.
+The command downloads the object and saves it as `downloaded-sample-file.txt` in your current directory.
 The output provides metadata about the object:

 ```
 {